Universal RCFT Correlators from the Holomorphic Bootstrap: Introduction

 The work of \cite{Hampapura:2015cea,Gaberdiel:2016zke,Hampapura:2016mmz} was based on an approach to the classification and computation of RCFT characters via modular-invariant holomorphic differential equations \cite{Mathur:1988na,Mathur:1988rx,Mathur:1988gt} (for related work, see also \cite{Anderson:1987ge,Eguchi:1988wh,Verlinde:1988sn,Naculich:1988xv,Bantay:2010uy}).
 We will refer to this approach as the ``Wronskian method''.
 In particular it was pointed out that given the method for computing characters, one can compute correlators in the same way by simply replacing modular invariance by crossing symmetry and characters by conformal blocks.
 In this way, for a few specific RCFT's, \cite{Mathur:1988rx,Mathur:1988gt} found crossing-invariant differential equations for their conformal blocks which turn out to be the very same equations found in \cite{Knizhnik:1984nr} from the null-vector approach.

 In the present work we extend and systematise this approach and apply it to a variety of rational CFT's by computing four-point functions of their primaries.
 The only limitation is that the correlator should have two conformal blocks.
 In this way we precisely reproduce the differential equations found in \cite{Belavin:1984vu} for the Ising model and in fact for suitable primaries of all minimal models, making no use of null vectors.
-Next we apply it to the WZW models classifed in \cite{Mathur:1988na}, which following the recent literature we describe as the Deligne-Cvitanovi\'c exceptional series (see for example \cite{Beem:2017ooy} and references therein).
+Next we apply it to the special WZW models of small rank and level 1 first classified as a series of two-character CFT's in \cite{Mathur:1988na}.
+Following the recent literature, we describe this set as the Deligne-Cvitanovi\'c exceptional series (see for example \cite{Beem:2017ooy} and references therein).
 We determine the conformal blocks simply by plugging in the CFT data into our master formula.
 This could not have been done in the traditional approach, since the null vector structure depends sensitively on the chiral algebra and differs from one series of models to another.

 We will encounter some subtleties arising from two facts.
 One is that few-character CFT's tend to have ``spurious'' primaries, which would be present for representation-theoretic reasons but decouple in correlators.
 The other is related: sometimes the representation that is forced to flow in a conformal block differs from that of the primary of that block, as a result of which the leading singularity is determined by a secondary.
 Neither of these issues arises in the study of $c<1$ minimal models.
-The latter problem was identified in two specific WZW models in \cite{Mathur:1988rx,Mathur:1988gt}, here we investigate it in a broader context and attempt to formulate a general picture of how it affects the analysis.
+The latter problem was identified in two specific WZW models in \cite{Mathur:1988rx,Mathur:1988gt} and in some more general situations in \cite{Fuchs:1989pp}.
+Here we investigate it in a broader context and attempt to formulate a general picture of how it affects the analysis.

 As an example of a non-minimal model (of any extended chiral algebra) we consider the Baby Monster CFT, \cite{Hoehn:thesis,Hoehn:Baby8} which was recently described as a generalised coset of the Monster CFT in \cite{Hampapura:2016mmz}.
 This three-character RCFT has the same fusion rules as the Ising model, though the primaries have a high degree of degeneracy corresponding to representations of the Baby Monster group.
 In this case too, we are able to compute the four-point correlation functions of one of the primaries.
 We leave a more detailed discussion of coset and coset-like theories, including the Baby Monster, for the future.